DenisovichDev/rainbow-clock/README.md

 # rainbow-clock
-This is a GitHub page for rainbow-clock featuring a Rainbow Clock with calendar using the concept of segments and bitwise operations.
+This is a Rainbow Clock with calendar using the concept of segments and bitwise operations, dedicated to Daniel Shiffman for his love for rainbows.
+This first little project has reached its completion.

 [Click](https://ivan-denisovich-py.github.io/rainbow-clock/) to see the live demo of the Rainbow Clock!